3mdeb/news-and-ideas/blog/content/post/2021-12-10-fobnail_2nd_phase.md

 [Tests](https://fobnail.3mdeb.com/implementing-eth-over-usb/#testing) results
 have been made publicly available.

-The Fobnail firmware was also prepared to [develop on PC](https://fobnail.3mdeb.com/local_development/) thanks to that any hardware except a development machine is not needed for development.
+The Fobnail firmware can also run directly on PC (see [Developing firmware on PC](https://fobnail.3mdeb.com/local_development/)), thanks to that it is possible to develop firmware without any additional hardware.

 ## Summary